-- The Stoic: She's usually very calm and unemotional.
+- The Stoic: She's usually very calm and unemotional, and has a very...straightforward approach to missions.
 However, she has plenty of Not So Stoic moments.

 - Sugar-and-Ice Personality: She initially appears cold, emotionless and ruthless.
-After she starts opening up to Atsushi, Kyoka is revealed to be a curious, playful and very cute girl.
+After she starts opening up to Atsushi, Kyouka is revealed to be a curious, playful and very cute girl.

 - Trademark Favorite Food: Tofu, according to her self-introduction.
 More specifically, boiled tofu.
 She's also fond of crepes, stating that she has a second stomach for dessert.

 - Tragic Keepsake: Her cellphone was a gift from her mother shortly before the latter was killed by Demon Snow.
 This is why Kyouka refused to get rid of it despite Port Mafia using Demon Snow through it.

 - Two First Names: Her last name is commonly used as a first name in Japanese.

 Tropes that apply in the BEAST universeIn another universe, Kyouka is still part of Port Mafia and has a close relationship with the "White Reaper" Atsushi.

 - In Spite of a Nail: Despite the major differences in the timeline, BEAST!Kyouka still was recruited by Port Mafia, met Atsushi and is working with him, expect as members of Port Mafia instead of the Agency.

 - Love Martyr: Kyouka threw away her only chance to escape Port Mafia and endures working for such a shady organization for the sake of staying by Atsushi's side.